 What Determines The Price Of Artwork?

-When developing a pricing strategy, first ask yourself: what went into making your artwork?
+When developing a pricing strategy, ask yourself: what went into making your artwork?
 The factors that affect the price include materials, time to create the piece, career level, and product in demand.

 Marketing Fees: Calculate how much it costs to market the painting you sell.
 Always include art fair fees and gallery commissions if you sell your art in a gallery.